-- settlement permit: worker- R-W-R card from 2011 onwards - settlement permit: R-W-R-plus card from 2011 onwards - temporary residence permit intercompany transfers (Rotationskraft) - temporary residence permit persons on business assignments of third country firms without a registered office in Austria (Betriebsentsandter GATS) - temporary residence permit special cases of paid employment specified in the Foreign Employment Law, the most important being for researchers.
+- settlement permit: worker- R-W-R card from 2011 onwards - settlement permit: R-W-R-plus card from 2011 onwards - temporary residence permit intercompany transfers (Rotationskraft) - temporary residence permit persons on business assignments of third country firms without a registered office in Austria (Betriebsentsandter GATS)

+• temporary residence permit - special cases of paid employment specified in the Foreign Employment Law, the most important being for researchers.

 For the above permits, access to the labour market is issued together with the residence permit in a so called "one stop shop procedure", which means that the settlement permit and the work permit are issued in a single procedure.
-In addition, third country nationals who have a residence permit without the explicit right to enter the labour market may obtain a work permit on the basis of an employer nomination scheme, i.e. after labour market testing.
+In addition, third country nationals who have a residence permit without the explicit right to enter the labour market may obtain a work permit on the basis of an employer nomination scheme, i.e. after labour market testing.8

-Until the most recent reform of the Foreign Employment Law in 2013 the access of third country citizens to the labour market was capped by a quota (Bundeshöchstzahl für bewilligungspflichtige Beschäftigung).
-The latter was set by the Ministry of Labour meaning that the sum of employed and unemployed third country foreigners, who work on the basis of a work permit, does not exceed 8% of the total dependent labour supply (§14 AusIBG).
+Until the reform of the Foreign Employment Law in 2013 access of third country citizens to the labour market was capped by a quota (Bundeshöchstzahl für bewilligungspflichtige Beschäftigung9).
+The latter was set by the Ministry of Labour meaning that the sum of employed and unemployed third country foreigners, who work on the basis of a work permit, should not exceed 8% of the total dependent labour supply (§14 AuslBG).
 In some special cases a work permit could be granted by the governor beyond this quota up to a limit of 9% of total labour supply (wage and salary earners plus registered unemployed).
 This regulation has been abandoned in the amendment of the Foreign Employment Act in 2013, as it has lost meaning with the introduction of the r-w-r-card which basically offers unlimited access to the labour marked for skilled third country migrants (no cap).

 The point system brought about major changes.
-While third country 'key workers' did not have to prove university education until mid-2011 but instead a certain minimum income, thereby effectively excluding young third country university graduates with low earning power, this is no longer the case.
+While third country 'key workers' did not have to prove university education until mid-2011 but instead only a certain minimum income10, thereby effectively excluding young third country university graduates with low earning power, this is no longer the case.
 It is also no longer necessary to prove prior work.
 In 2010, the numbers of third country employees allowed to settle as key workers with fairly high income amounted to some 600 persons (sum over the year); in addition their partners and dependent children settled, adding 420 settlement permits.
 Thus a sum of some 1,000 'key workers' plus family members entered in 2010.
 In 2011, the year of transition from the old to the new system, their numbers rose slightly to some 1,200 - adding key workers (plus family members) and r-w-r-card holders.
-In 2013, the second full year of the new system, 1,177 r-w-r-cards were granted.
-In 2014, the third full year of the point system, things started to get moving with an annual number of some 5,000 red-white red-cards and some 130 blue cards.
+In 2013, the second full year of the new system, 1,177 r-w-rcards were granted.
+By 2016, the fifth full year of the point system, all in all 1,801 r-w-r-cards were issued, either for the first time (1,088), or prolonged (69), or transferred from another title (442).
+In addition, some 150 blue cards were issued.
+This goes to show that the annual inflow of highly skilled or skilled third country migrants has more than tripled since the introduction of the point system (to some 2,000 persons).
+This is still less than expected at the time of the introduction of the point system, when hopes were for 5,000 new red-white red-cards in 2016 (see Biffl et al. 2010:28).